Neighbours: Elsewhere

 In Ireland, RTÉ began broadcasting Neighbours on 2 January 2001.
 The show aired weekdays at 2:00 pm on RTÉ One and was repeated at 6:00 pm on RTÉ Two.
 Episodes were also available via catch-up on RTÉ Player.
 Prior to the move from BBC One to Channel 5 in the UK, RTÉ broadcast Neighbours at the same pace as the BBC.
 From the move to Channel 5, RTÉ sat one episode behind the UK broadcast.
 In 2007, RTÉ secured a long-term deal with FremantleMedia to continue broadcasting the show in Ireland after it moved from the BBC to Channel 5.
-While RTÉ had only broadcast Neighbours since 2001, it had already been popular with Irish viewers since it debuted on BBC One in October 1986.
+While RTÉ had broadcast Neighbours since only 2001, it had already been popular with Irish viewers since it debuted on BBC One in October 1986.
 The finale was broadcast in Northern Ireland on 29 July 2022 and the Republic of Ireland on 3 August 2022.
 To mark the ending of the show, RTÉ had made several classic episodes available to viewers in Ireland on the RTÉ Player.
 Neighbours returned to RTÉ and debuted on Amazon Prime Video on 18 September 2023.

 In New Zealand, Neighbours was broadcast primarily on the TVNZ network.
 The show was initially broadcast by TVNZ on 25 July 1988, but by 1996 it was removed from the schedule.
 TV4 (now Bravo) picked the show up and began broadcasting it from 1997.
 They dropped it in 2000 and it returned to TVNZ in 2002.
 Repeats of the previous day's episode of Neighbours were formerly shown at 2:30 pm weekdays, and later on TVNZ 2 at around 4:30 am Tuesdays to Fridays.
 The show moved to 5:25 pm weeknights on TV One in early 2007.
 After a couple of months, the show moved to 3:50 pm weekdays.
 The show eventually moved back to TV2, screening weeknights at 6:00 pm and, later, 6:30 pm before moving back to 6:00 pm.
 Its timeslot in 2022 was at 4:30 pm on TVNZ 1.
 The finale aired, in its 90-minute iteration as Neighbours: The Final Farewell, in a primetime slot on TVNZ 1, on 2 September 2022.
-Upon its return, Neighbours aired from 19 September 2023 at 5.30pm Tuesdays to Fridays on TVNZ 2.
+Upon its return, Neighbours aired from 19 September 2023 at 5:30 pm Tuesdays to Fridays on TVNZ 2.

 In Belgium, Neighbours has aired since 1988 as Buren, with Dutch subtitles on Één (previously known as TV1, in 2024 known as VRT1), the main TV network of VRT, the Flemish public broadcaster.
 On 14 June 2021, after more than 30 years on Eén, commercial broadcaster VTM 2 began broadcasting the series.
 On 1 February 2024, VTM 2 will broadcast episode 8903 of Neighbours, which was the last episode when the program was stopped in the summer of 2022.
-From 5 February 2024, Neighbours moved to Play 5 and GoPlay which continued the series from episode 8904.
+From 5 February 2024, Neighbours moved to Play 5 (later rebranded as Play Fictie) and GoPlay (later rebranded as Play) which continued the series from episode 8904.